TC Housing Committee application for Freshman Reps

 MANDATORY HOUSING INFORMATION MEETINGS

-5:00 pm – INTENT FORMS for rising sophomores, juniors and seniors due
+5:00 pm – electronic INTENT FORMS for rising sophomores, juniors and seniors due

-(check the TC website at www.yale.edu/trumbull under Housing tab)
+(check TC website at www.yale.edu/trumbull under Housing tab)

-5:00 pm – HOUSING REGISTRATION for rising sophomores, juniors and seniors due
+5:00 pm – electronic HOUSING REGISTRATION for rising sophomores, juniors and seniors due

 Trumbull College housing is determined by a lottery system that acknowledges seniority.
 Rising sophomores choose housing first, as they are guaranteed housing for the sophomore year, then rising seniors, and then rising juniors.
 In order to make our housing lottery easier, student rooms are pre-assigned to each TC class and are color-coded for easy reference (green for sophomores, orange for juniors, and pink for seniors).
 These room arrangements may vary depending on the demand for on-campus housing.
 In addition, Trumbull’s annex location is reserved for juniors only.
 This year our annex location is Swing Space.